-Expansion of freeway traffic management was envisioned as being implemented as the freeway system was reconstructed segment-bysegment.
+Expansion of freeway traffic management was envisioned as being implemented as the freeway system was reconstructed segment-by-segment.
 The following measures have been implemented since the regional transportation plan was adopted:

-- Maintenance of Traffic Operations Center in operation on a 365 days a year, 24 hours per day basis. - Expansion of ramp-meters from 120 locations in 2004 to 121 locations in 2013. - Expansion of freeway variable message signs from 21 locations in 2004 to 31 locations in 2013. - Implementation of 511 regional travel information system. - Expansion of freeway closed-circuit television cameras from 83 locations in 2004 to 159 locations in 2013. - Continuation of Traffic Incident Management Enhancement Program (TIME). - Expansion of deployment of ramp closure devices to Ozaukee, Walworth, Washington, and Waukesha Counties.
-In addition, ramp closure devices will be installed along IH 94 within Kenosha and Racine Counties as part of the project to reconstruct IH 94 between the Mitchell Interchange and the Wisconsin State line that is expected to be completed in 2021. - Expansion of freeway service patrols in Milwaukee County to weekday evenings.
-However, the freeway service patrols are no longer provided in Kenosha, Racine, and Waukesha Counties due to budgetary reasons.
-Temporary service patrols were operated in 2013 in addition to the Milwaukee County patrol services along segments of freeway that were under construction at that time.
-Examples include the Hoan Bridge, portions of IH 94 in Kenosha County, and segments of IH 94 and USH 45 as part of the Zoo Interchange project.
+- Maintenance of Traffic Operations Center in operation on a 365 days a year, 24 hours per day basis. - Expansion of ramp-meters from 120 locations in 2004 to 121 locations in 2013. - Expansion of freeway variable message signs from 21 locations in 2004 to 31 locations in 2013. - Implementation of 511 regional travel information system. - Expansion of freeway closed-circuit television cameras from 83 locations in 2004 to 159 locations in 2013.